SlothzDoCode/EPQ/README.md

 # EPQ ideas

-- How using telemetry can improve lap times in simracing and other motorsports?
+- How using telemetry can improve lap times in simracing and other motorsports? (essay)

-- How competetive can a rebuilt kart be?
+- How competetive can a rebuilt kart be? (artifact)

+- How suspension effects engine cooling in f1? (essay)

-- How suspension effects engine cooling in f1?
+- How suspension effects engine cooling in f1? (artifact)

 -